+Hey you.
+Yes, I mean you.
 No, I don’t mean stop breathing.
-I mean stop being a producer of CO2.
-This post isn’t about how, though; it’s about why.
+I mean stop being a net producer of carbon dioxide.
+This post doesn’t say a lot about how; first, it’s about why.

-Back to ppm: The conservative (meaning we can be Pollyannas until we get there) estimate of dangerous CO2 in the atmosphere is 450 ppm, but we are not there yet and we already see the effects that have been predicted.
-Moreover, CH4, NOx, and some other gases released as pollution and thawing permafrost act stronger than CO2 as greenhouse gasses.
-It is up to the IPCC to conclusively say, but I have read enough news that it seems plain to everyone that we have triggered the feedbacks.
-We don’t know how far the feedbacks will go, and they can become very, very severe.
-If you want to know how severe they could go, I do mention the worst-case in presentation linked above.
-You can also read Climate Wars by Gwynne Dyer, a writer who specializes in military and international affairs.
+Controversial or not, it’s the IPCC’s job, to say what’s conclusively happening from a literature review of all climate science.
+I’ve read enough news that it seems plain to me that we have triggered the feedbacks – the changes that trigger themselves, even if we start holding back our own pollution.
+We don’t know how far the feedbacks will go, and the results can become very severe.
+If you want to know how severe they could go (I do mention a worst-case scenario in presentation linked above, read Climate Wars by Gwynne Dyer, a writer who specializes in military and international affairs.
 It’s the military’s job to know all about the insecurity scenarios of the world, and while the scientists of the world have been quietly freaking out for a couple of decades now, the army has been, too.

-So just as one student asked when I was done giving that presentation, what is it that I, just one person can do, to help with such a monumental task?
+As one student asked when I finished my presentation: What is it that I, just one person can do, to help with such a monumental task as preventing climate change?

-I have two things: 1) Measure your carbon footprint and take steps to reduce it (link is to an excellent recent article on GreenBiz.com).
-I will discuss this further with my next blog post.
-And 2) read my follow up presentation on 10 Things You Can Do, and take any or all of its recommendations to heart.
+I have two things: 1) Measure your carbon footprint and take steps to cut it.
+And 2) read my follow-up presentation on 10 Things You Can Do, and take its recommendations to heart.

 I’m sorry if your head and heart hurt after you’ve taken in all that the presentation and links can say.
 So does mine.